You are here: Urology Textbook > Urologic surgery > Radical orchiectomy

 Contraindications

 Bleeding disorders.
 Advanced germ cell tumors with life-threatening complications of metastases: patients require immediate chemotherapy first.
-Radical orchiectomy can be performed between the second and third chemotherapy cycle (depending on remission).
+Radical orchiectomy can be performed between the second and third chemotherapy cycles (depending on remission).

 Surgical Technique of Radical Orchiectomy